 Do not attempt to charge a battery hastily.
-Battery life may be shorter.
+Battery life could be shortened.

-Yamaha recommend charging battery by a Yamaha dealer or a battery dealer.
-If you charge the battery yourself, read the battery charger instructions carefully before charging and follow the points below.
+It is recommended to have a Yamaha dealer charge the battery.
+If you charge the battery yourself, carefully read the battery charger instructions before charging and follow the points below.

-- 1. Remove all caps from the battery cell. - Add distilled water to the specified level if the electrolyte level is low. - Set the charging rate to 1.9 ampere and charge the battery slowly until the explosive gases become coming out vigorously from battery cells.
+- 1. Remove all caps from the battery cell. - 2.
+Add distilled water to the specified level if the electrolyte level is low. - Set the charging rate to 1.9 ampere and charge the battery slowly until the explosive gases are discharged vigorously from the battery cells.